oroinc/documentation/backend/bundles/commerce/CMSBundle/WYSIWYG-field/how-to-change-textarea-field-to-wysiwyg-field.rst

 .. _how-to-change-textarea-field-to-wysiwyg-field:

-How to change TextArea field to WYSIWYG field
+How to Change TextArea Field to WYSIWYG Field
 =============================================

 To turn an existing text field of some entity into a WYSIWYG field you should create a migration that will change the type of the existing column to ``wysiwyg`` and will add 2 new columns to store additional data associated with WYSIWYG fields using the following types: ``wysiwyg_style`` and ``wysiwyg_properties``.